georgexxu/ProgrammingAssignment/readme.md

 UPDATE in 2024 Nov 11th.
 The code is used for a computer session of the course AMCS304, Deep learning and analysis, taught by Prof. Jinchao Xu at KAUST.
 Some functions are optimized in this updated version.
+Added a 1D Neumann problem as a demonstration for solving PDEs.

 This repository contains code for the programming assignment from the summer lectures by Prof. Jinchao Xu at CIRM, Marseille, France, July 18th 2023.